silksong-modding/Silksong.Modding.Templates/README.md

 ## Usage

+1. Install the .NET 10 SDK, this is required for all analyzers to work correctly.
-1. Ensure your IDE is up to date; Visual Studio 2026 or Rider 2025.3 or higher are recommended for all of the analysis packages to work correctly.
-Visual Studio Code with the .NET 10 SDK should also work.
+2. Ensure your IDE is up to date; Visual Studio 2026 or Rider 2025.3 or higher are recommended.
+Visual Studio Code should also work but has not been verified.
-2. In a terminal, navigate to the folder you want to create a mod, then run the following commands:
+3. In a terminal, navigate to the folder you want to create a mod, then run the following commands:
 ```
 > dotnet new install Silksong.Modding.Templates